edge-core/sonic-buildimage/platform/broadcom/sonic-platform-modules-juniper/README.md

 Use the following command for make clean:

+For example:

 ```
  $ make machine-clean MACHINEROOT=../machine/juniper MACHINE=juniper_qfx5210
 ```

-## Installing ONIE on a New QFX5210-64C-S Switch
+## Installing ONIE

-The following information describes on how to install ONIE on the Juniper Networks QFX5210-64C-S switch.
-You can do a fresh install of ONIE image on the QFX5210-64C-S switch, or recover an existing ONIE image from the QFX5210-64C-S switch that has been corrupted.

-To install ONIE on a new QFX5210-64C-S switch, you can use one of the following ONIE recovery images:
+To install ONIE on a new switch, you can use one of the following ONIE recovery images:

 1) .<machine>.iso       -- Hybrid ISO image.
 2) .<machine>.efi64.pxe -- PXE image for UEFI64 machines.

+Note: Second method is not applicable for QFX5200-32C-S

 ## Creating an ISO Recovery Image